thisisevilevil/evilevil365/_posts/2024-04-13-ManageBIOSSettings-Dell.md

 * No support for service principals to delegate fetching BIOS Passwords.
 Not super relevant, unless you are creating your own tools
 * Not possible to modify BIOS Password strength.
 The password is generated with special characters.
 Can be tricky to type correctly, since we cannot change keyboard language in BIOS (Default: US).
 * If you completely lost the BIOS Password for a device (This happened to me, seriously... :D), you can contact Dell to get them to give you a one-time password to unlock your device.
 You will need to generate a Challenge code in the BIOS, that you need to provide Dell support, before they can generate the password for you.
-* If you are into scripting, know that Dell Command Configure is deployed as part of the Dell Command Endpoint Configure Intune app, no need to deploy it seperately.
+* If you are into scripting, know that Dell Command Configure is deployed as part of the Dell Command Endpoint Configure Intune app, no need to deploy it separately.
 It is located under C:\Program Files\Dell\EndpointConfigure\X86_64\cctk.exe - You can reference this in scripts or when troubleshooting

 ## Wrapping up